ABHISHEK-RAI007/JavaScript-Basics/README.md

 # JavaScript-Intermediate
-This repo consist my learning files.
+This repo consist of my learning files.